nalbarr/portfolio/docs/areas.md

 What are my current perspectives?
 I am fully aligned with Andrew Ng's data-centric AI (DCAI) near term *but* Fei Fei Lei's human-centric AI philosophy of where AI, ML, and DL are today.
 So, Data-centric and pragmatic in the short term with a vision and alignment for empathy, trust and ethics in the long term.

-Where is the hocke puck going?
-Meta AI and others will say self supervised learning (SSL).
-I feel Quantum Computing (QC) is getthing very close to a 100'ish qubit breakthrough beyond the noisy intermediate-scale computing (NISC) boundary where only Quantum ML and simulation have been showing utility.
+The AI landscape moves fast.
+What about the future?
+Let me break it into two chunks.

+Near term - most of compute will still migrate to Cloud and server.
+Big tech already pushing new methods beyond supervised learning (e.g., Meta AI's work with self supervised learning (SSL) ).
+However, Geometric AI (e.g., Bronstein, Leskovic) will press towards richer representation learning.
+In parallel, AI will push more towards edge devices while hardware innovations are the next gold rush.
+In the medium to long term, Quantum Computing (QC) will press past nosiy intermediate-scale computing (NISC) boundary limited to only < 100 quality qubit use cases of hybrid Quantum ML and simulation.

 ## Cloud, Platform Thinking
 For clients, I need to address their problems in the near and medium term.
 This involves intentful listening and problem framing which requires an objective, solution agnostic and cloud neutral stance.
 It really is not about Cloud; more about using platform thinking to solve problems in the small, then at scale.